 Self Assurance– The most obvious form of self-reassurance is the overt checking compulsion, such as checking the doors repeatedly to see if it’s locked.
 Another less noticeable form of OCD is reviewing an event or doing “mental compulsions” such as repeating “good” thoughts so “bad” thoughts don’t happen.1

-Research Reassurance-OCD sufferers and related conditions often research online, through books, and other medias to prove to themselves that things are okay.1
+Research Reassurance-OCD sufferers and related conditions often research online, through books, and other media to prove to themselves that things are okay.1

 Here are my Strategies for dealing with Excessive Reassurance Seeking